 Equity securities are subject to price fluctuation and possible loss of principal.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 Certain investment strategies tend to increase the total risk of an investment (relative to the broader market).
 Strategies that concentrate their investments in limited sectors are more vulnerable to adverse market, economic, regulatory, political, or other developments affecting those sectors.
 Fixed income securities may be affected by interest rate risk as increases or decreases in interest rates occur and also by credit risk in that issuers may not make payment on the securities.
 Bond values fluctuate in response to the financial condition of individual issuers, general market and economic conditions, and changes in interest rates.
 Changes in market conditions and government policies may lead to periods of heightened volatility in the bond market and reduced liquidity for certain bonds.
 In general, when interest rates rise, bond values fall and investors may lose principal value.
 Interest-rate changes and their impact on the fund and its share price can be sudden and unpredictable.
 Fixed income securities are subject to illiquidity risk, which is the risk that securities may be difficult to sell at certain prices when no market participants are willing to purchase the securities at such prices.
-High yield securities (including but not limited to bonds, ETFs, and open and closed-end funds) tend to be more sensitive to economic conditions than higher-rated securities and generally involve more credit risk.
-The risk of loss due to default by an issuer of a high yield security is significantly greater than issuers of higher-rated securities because such securities are generally unsecured and are often subordinated to other creditors.
+High yield securities (including but not limited to bonds, ETFs, and open and closed-end funds) tend to be more sensitive to economic conditions than higher-rated securities because such securities are generally unsecured and are often subordinated to other creditors.
 An account may have difficulty disposing of certain high yield securities because there may be a thin trading market for such securities.
-As a result, an account may have to accept a lower price to sell
+As a result, an account may have to accept a lower price to sell a high yield security, which could have a negative effect on performance.